jfrogren/portfolio-arkivet/static/mdfiles/data-management-sheet-for-study-II.md

 Många 'missing' som är oklart om de motsvarar '2' eller 'Missing'.
 Kanske inte spelar så stor roll dock.
 Här räcker det nog att räkna '1':or.

+## 2021-02-22: Created new file and translated variables

+Today I created  anew file called "Target group 1 recoded open questions 2021-02-22" and in this file I translated all the dependent and independent vriables that I will be using.